FAQs

 -

-As such our courses are uncertificated, which also gives us the freedom to track our course content in line with industry developments and the individual interests of our students.
+Not being certificated also gives us the freedom to track our course content in line with the latest industry developments as well as accommodate individual interests and skill levels of our students.

 -